Bradley University Data & Information Overview

 How Much Does Bradley University Cost?overall average net price of Bradley is $25,196.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Bradley, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Bradley Graduates Make?students who graduate with a bachelor's degree from Bradley make about $53,600 a year during their first few years of employment after graduation.
-This is good news for future Bradley graduates since it is 35% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Bradley Graduates Make?students who graduate from Bradley with a bachelor's degree go on to jobs where they make an average salary of $61,889 in their early years.
+This is good news for future Bradley graduates since it is 46% more than the average college graduate's salary of $42,485 per year.

 Location of Bradley University

 Bradley University Majorsstudents from 81 majors graduated from Bradley University.
 Of these students, 1,282 received undergraduate degrees and 356 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Public Relations & Advertising||69||$36,966|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.